chapel-lang/chapel/doc/rst/language/spec/classes.rst

       owned C
       borrowed C?

-When a type method is defined only in a parent class, the type will be the corresponding variant of the parent class.
+When a method on a type is defined only for the parent class, the type will be the corresponding variant of the parent class.
 For example:

    *Example (class-type-method-inherit.chpl)*.